Social Democratic Party (Estonia): Periods in government

 The party was in government in the following periods: 1992–1994 (Mart Laar's first government), 1994–1995 (Andres Tarand's government, often called to Christmas Peace government [jõulurahu valitsus]), 1999–2002 (Mart Laar's second government, often called the Triple Alliance [kolmikliit]), and 2007–2009, some of which included participating in three centre-right governments with the Fatherland Union and Reform Party.
 The party returned to government in Kaja Kallas' second cabinet on 18 July 2022 in a coalition with Reform and Isamaa.
+The party was removed from Kristen Michal's cabinet on 10 March 2025.